 After I have instantiated an empty object I use one of these methods to populate the object with data.
 The CREATE method will take data supplied from the presentation layer, validate it, and if valid will write it to the database.
 The READ method will supply optional arguments for the WHERE string, then pull in data from the database which is then passed to the presentation layer.
 It is simply not possible to perform these operations in the constructor.

-I wish people would stop inventing artificial rules which serve no other purpose than to make the art of programming much more difficult that it need be.
+I wish people would stop inventing artificial rules which serve no other purpose than to make the art of programming much more difficult than it need be.

 I ask my readers (both of you!) to consider the following questions: